adrianhall/apps-on-azure-blog/_posts/2024/06/2024-06-06-swa-deploy.md

 The first time through, you will be prompted for an environment name (which can be anything you want), a subscription (select the subscription you want to deploy into), and a location (pick one of the five regions available to Azure Static Web Apps).
 You won't be prompted for these again.
 The information is stored in a `.azure` directory within your project.

-> You probably want to add the `.azure` directory to your `.gitignore` file so you don't check in the private information to your repository.

 ## Method 3: GitHub Actions

 I've got my code checked into a GitHub repository, so it would be really nice if I had a GitHub Action that deployed my code whenever I checked into the main branch.
 There are two potential GitHub Actions I can utilize here: